Pearl-Ekeodu/hng-stage-0-profile-card/README.md

 ```
 project-root/
-├── index.html          # Main HTML file with embedded CSS and JavaScript
+├── index.html          # Main profile page with embedded CSS and JavaScript
+├── about.html          # About Me page with reflective content
+├── contact.html        # Contact Us page with form validation
+├── src/                # Assets folder
+│   └── WhatsApp Image 2024-06-12 at 00.22.52.jpeg  # Profile image
 └── README.md           # Documentation (this file)
 ```

-**Note**: All CSS and JavaScript are embedded in `index.html` for simplicity.
+**Note**: All CSS and JavaScript are embedded in each HTML file for simplicity.

 ### Automated Testing (Browser Console)